-Since you'll be spending more time on your bike, the right clothing can make a big difference, says Ramspott.
+You'll want to pick up a helmet if you don't already have one.
+And since you'll be spending more time on your bike, the right clothing can make a big difference, Ramspott says.
 Consider investing in a pair of bicycle shorts with a high panel count, cycling-specific jerseys with a longer back section and even bicycle gloves.

 Next, find a place to ride where you feel safe and comfortable.
 Look for a place with limited car traffic and bike lanes or a separated bike corridor/path.
 It's not safe (or legal) to ride on the sidewalk in most places, and you're less likely to hit an obstacle next to the road.

 Ready to tackle your next cycling workout?
 Choose one below based on your fitness level and get going!